 A quick disclaimer: The word “chlorine” is often used inappropriately, but has become the generic term for the world’s most common sanitizer.
 Real chlorine is only available in gaseous form.
 The kind used in your pool (hypochlorous acid) is derived from this form and mixed with various chemicals to make it a solid or liquid.
 With that in mind, let’s dive into more detail.

-Stabilized chlorine is used as a disinfectant in automatic chlorinators.
+Stabilized chlorine, such as Suncoast Complete Tablets, is used as a disinfectant in automatic chlorinators.
 It is best for daily sanitizing because it lasts longer.
 This type comes in tabs (or pucks) or in granular form and can be distributed in a variety of ways, just don't put them in the skimmer!
 Floating chlorinators use tabs and distribute chemicals over time.
-Most floating chlorinators can hold anywhere from two to eight weeks worth of chlorine, depending on conditions such as the season and your pool's size.
+Most floating chlorinators can hold anywhere from two to eight weeks' worth of chlorine, depending on conditions such as the season and your pool's size.
 An automatic feeder works in a similar way, allowing it to mix with the pool water slowly and deliberately.
 This type generally comes in a large bucket.

-Unstabilized chlorine is used for weekly shocking.
-In addition, it is used to give your pool a large dose of chlorine to sanitize the water quickly after heavy use.
+Unstabilized chlorine is used for weekly shocking and to give your pool a large dose of chlorine to sanitize the water quickly after heavy use.
 Unstabilized chlorine provides a quick, high concentration, killing bacteria and other nasty things in the water.
 It is also helpful in controlling algae, destroying organic contaminants and restoring clarity.
-It is best to wait before going into the pool because liquid chlorine levels will be high after shocking, but it will be safe to swim after only 24 hours.
+It is best to wait before entering the pool because liquid chlorine levels will be high after shocking, but it will be safe to swim after only 24 hours.

 Liquid Chlorine vs. Granular Shock